 Working in batches add the soup to a blender and blend until smooth.
 Be careful adding hot liquids to your blender.
 Or use an immersion blender to blend the soup in the pot.
 Puree soup to desired consistency, you can leave a bit of texture if you like or make it completely smooth.

 Adjust the seasoning and then serve.
-Add chopped cherry tomatoes and a a few fresh herbs for garnish.
+Add chopped cherry tomatoes and add a few fresh herbs for garnish.

 - Prep Time: 40